- Clinical Psychologist

 A career in clinical psychology in India as a discipline in the field of psychology is very competitive as it is an integrated degree programme.
 Individuals who opt for a career as a clinical psychologist can perform research, become instructors, and practice individually as counsellors, and therefore they can and sometimes do perform as supervisors of programmes.

 Que.
 Is a psychologist a therapist?Ans.

-A psychologist also works hand in hand with a psychiatrist, who is a medical practitioner and therefore can prescribe medicine if the medicine is considered to be appropriate for stabilization of a patient.
+A psychologist also works hand in hand with a psychiatrist, who is a medical practitioner and therefore can prescribe medicine if the medicine is considered to be appropriate for stabilisation of a patient.
 The aim of a therapist is to help individuals decide what is good and understand their emotions for solving problems.

 Que.
 What can clinical psychologists specialize in?Ans.

 A career in clinical psychology in India is a broad psychological field concentrating on the diagnosis and treatment of psychological, behavioural, and mental disorders.
 Some of the most common conditions that may have been identified involve difficulties in reading, drug abuse, schizophrenia, insomnia and anxiety disorders.

 Que.
 What are the top clinical psychology colleges?Ans.